jakekara/data-storytelling-6-22-17/README.md

 * Use round numbers when they are not precise, like with surveys.

-## 3. Data is a source: Interigate it hard enough and it'll tell you anything you want to know
+## 3. Data is a source: Interrogate it hard enough and it'll tell you anything you want to know

 * I.E. FBI Hate Crime data